 Being a victim of Sexual Violence is never a violation of the Church Educational System Honor Code.
-The university strongly encourages the reporting of all incidents of Sexual Violence to the Title IX coordinator so that supportive measures can be offered to victims and Sexual Violence can be prevented and addressed.
+The university strongly encourages the reporting of all incidents of Sexual Violence to the Title IX Coordinator so that supportive measures can be offered to victims and Sexual Violence can be prevented and addressed.

 The university recognizes that victims or witnesses of Sexual Violence may be hesitant to report an incident to university officials if they fear the discovery of honor code violations.
-To help address this concern and to encourage the reporting of Sexual Violence, the Title IX Office will not share the identity of a victim or witness with the Honor Code Office unless requested by such person or when another person's health or safety is at risk and disclosure would mitigate that risk.
+To help address this concern and to encourage the reporting of Sexual Violence, the Title IX Office will not share the identity of a victim or witness with the Honor Code Office unless requested by such person or a person's health or safety is at risk.

-Anyone who reports an incident of Sexual Violence will not be disciplined by the university for any related honor code violation arising out of the same facts or circumstances as the report unless another person's health or safety is at risk.
+Anyone who reports an incident of Sexual Violence will not be disciplined by the university for any related honor code violation arising out of the same facts or circumstances as the report unless a person's health or safety is at risk.
 Students may be entitled to additional amnesty under certain circumstances, as provided by the Utah Campus Sexual Violence Act.
-See the university's Sexual Harassment Policy in Appendix C for more information.
+See the university's Sexual Harassment Policy in Appendix B for more information.